Amber Guyger’s Racist Texts Revealed In Court As Fired Police Officer Faces Sentencing After Guilty Conviction

 — J.D.
 Miles (@jdmiles11) October 1, 2019

-Other texts showed Guyger making jokes about Martin Luther King Jr.s death and writing about black officers in a disparaging tone.
+Other texts showed Guyger making jokes about Martin Luther King Jr.’s death and writing about black officers in a disparaging tone.

 “D*mn I was at this area with 5 different black officers!!!
 Not racist but just have a different way of working and it shows.”

-People details that the prosecution also shared violent social media posts Guyger had made at various points before the incident.
+People magazine details that the prosecution also shared violent social media posts Guyger had made at various points before the incident.

-“I wear all black to remind you not to mess with me, because I’m already dressed for your funeral,” detailed one of Amber’s posts.
+“I wear all black to remind you not to mess with me, because I’m already dressed for your funeral,” detailed one of her posts.

 “People are so ungrateful.
 No one ever thanks me for having the patience not to kill them,” stated another post of Guyger’s that featured a cartoon character.